snowsum/snowsum.github.io-/_posts/2020-07-16-50-dropshipping-suppliers.md

 + Response speed
 ![enter image description here](https://i.imgur.com/LosaepV.jpg)
 ### Cjdropshipping
-CJ enter this business at a very early age, they start from a jewery wholesale company and process their own products
+CJ enters this business at a very early age, they start from a jewery wholesale company and process their own products to dropshipers and later they developed into a fulfillment company.
+They are growing very fast and they are more like another Aliexpress now
 ![enter image description here](https://i.imgur.com/De3p3Rl.jpg) **Their strength:**
 + Product research